 Organizations can be reluctant to invest in having a dedicated license for integrations, but the ROI of doing so is fantastic.
 Not only in terms of decreasing risk, but it also improves data integrity and saves time.
 Whether you have an internal Salesforce Administrator or use a Salesforce Partner, the time savings of having an Integration User provides a massive time and cost savings.

-In our next post, we’ll cover how to create a dedicated Integration User in Salesforce.
-Stay tuned for a step by step guide, including pictures to help you navigate the process seamlessly.
+In our follow up blog post, we cover how to create a dedicated Integration User in Salesforce.
+Read this post for a step by step guide, including pictures to help you navigate the process seamlessly.

 As always, if you have any questions about how to keep your Salesforce instance secure or about this post, drop us a line today.